ecklab/seam/README.md

 The goal of {seam} is to implement SEAM methodology in `R`.

+## App

+To use the Shiny application shipped with the package, first run the `setup.R` script.
+This script will take some time to run as it will download a large amount of data.
+This script only needs to be run once.

+If `setup.R` has been run successfully, simply open `app.R` and the click the “Run App” button.

 ## Installation

 Because this package is currently in a private repo, the easiest way to